bitsofcotton/SC/README.md

 # Salty Cooler
 None for now.

-Can osmosis membrane and magnet bias concentration?
+Can osmosis membrane dipped into water and magnet bias somethings?
 What's the amount of ratio??